Alyadumi/GenericBKbasedMatcher/README.md

 # GenericBKbasedMatcher

 This project is the code of a Generic Background-knowledge based ontology Matcher (GBM).
 GBM has been implemented during my thesis that aimed to enhance ontology matching using external knowledge resources.
-GBM is the implementation of our  approach.
-Please see [1] for more detail.
-For the reuse purpose, our framework uses any direct matcher as a black box.
+GBM is the implementation of our Background-knowledge based ontology matching approach presented in [1].
+It uses any direct matcher as a black box.
 In addition, it offers several parameters that allows to have various configurations according to the user needs.

-We used this framework to participate in the OAEI 2017.5 compaign, with YAM++[2] as a direct matcher and two biomedical ontologies as background knowledge DOID and UBERON.
-The results may be found here https://goo.gl/A496ug
+We used this framework to participate in the OAEI 2017.5 compaign, with YAM-BIO, which is GBM with YAM++ [2] as a direct matcher and two biomedical ontologies as background knowledge DOID and UBERON.
+Our results are available here https://goo.gl/A496ug

 ## Getting Started